 - Pour the fruit mixture into your prepared pie crust.

 - Place the top crust over the fruit and crimp the edges.
-Brush with egg wash and sprinkle with turbinado sugar.Egg wash, Turbinado sugar for topping
+Brush with egg wash and sprinkle with turbinado sugar.Egg wash, Turbinado Sugar

 - Place the pie on a baking sheet and bake it on the bottom rack of the preheated oven for 40 minutes or until the crust is golden and the fruit filling is bubbling.